 One comfort model, called the “static comfort model“, was developed by Fanger.
-It allows an estimate of the reaction that people would have to given comfort conditions, based on their clothing and physical activity.
-The outcome is the PMV – predicted mean vote, as well as the PPD – predicted percentage dissatisfied.
+It allows an estimate of the reaction that people would have given comfort conditions, based on their clothing and physical activity.
+The outcome is the PMV (predicted mean vote) as well as the PPD (predicted percentage dissatisfied).
 Fanger’s model is based on lab experiments, where people have little or no connection with the outside environment.
 For this reason, this model can be valid to estimate winter comfort conditions.

-An alternative to the static model, the “adaptive comfort model“, was developed by Humphrey, and is based on tests on people in real buildings.
-This research is based on the possibility of people to intervene on their environment, and to adapt themselves to the conditions.
-The result is a bioclimatic approach, the “free running building”, which is particularly fit to achieve summer comfort conditions.
+An alternative to the static model, the “adaptive comfort model,” was developed by Humphrey, and is based on tests on people in real buildings.
+This research is based on the possibility of people intervening on their environment and adapting themselves to the conditions.
+The result is a bioclimatic approach, the “free running building,” which is particularly fit to achieve summer comfort conditions.

 As mentioned, we are going to write further on this very important topic, especially on passive comfort strategies.
 We will also be following up this article with a similar overview of “health” with regards to building occupancy.